 In accordance with Article 5 of the Headquarters Agreement, the Government provides a permanent office building and temporary office accommodation to the Bank, free of charge.
+On June 1, 2020, the Bank started using the permanent office building.
+The temporary office was handed over to the Government on June 5, 2020.

-C19 Segment reporting
+C21 Segment reporting